J&J Medical Connect

 Safety

-The most common AEs (Table: Safety Data up to End of Main Observation Period) with initial triple therapy that were reported at a higher frequency versus double therapy were headache, diarrhea, nausea, pain in extremity, jaw pain, and vomiting.
+The most common AEs (Table: Safety Data up to End of Main Observation Period) with initial triple combination therapy that were reported at a higher frequency versus double combination therapy were headache, diarrhea, nausea, pain in extremity, jaw pain, and vomiting.
 The proportion of patients with AEs leading to discontinuation were similar between the initial triple and initial double combination groups.
-Two patients (1.7%) died in the initial triple therapy group compared to 9 patients (7.1%) in the initial double therapy group.4
+Two patients (1.7%) died in the initial triple combination therapy group compared with 9 patients (7.1%) in the initial double combination therapy group.4

 Safety Data up to End of Main Observation Period4